RoarkGit/Blue-Academy/content/gameplay/moon-flute-opener.md

 ## The Openers

-There are three variations of the Moon Flute opener but they all are pretty nearly identical.
+There are three variations of the Moon Flute Opener but they all are pretty nearly identical.
 In a group of eight you will want one person doing each of the DOT openers and everyone else will do the Winged Reprobation opener.